 |Bright Club||The 'thinking person's variety night' - for one night only researchers become comedians.|

 |FameLab||A communications competition designed to engage and entertain by through science presentations.|

 |Three Minute Thesis||Three Minute Thesis (3MT) challenges doctoral candidates to present a compelling spoken presentation on their research topic and its significance in just three minutes.|

 |Pint of Science||Brings brilliant scientists to a local pub to discuss their latest research and findings with the wider public.|

 |Science Cabaret||Informal talks in bars, cafes and other public venues organised by Science Oxford.|

 |I’m a Scientist, Get me out of Here||An online event where school students meet and interact with scientists.|

 There are regular opportunities to engage with Oxford's researchers throughout the year including:

 FrightFriday: The Art & Science of Hope & Fear

 25 November 2016.
+TORCH has teamed up with the Ashmolean Museum for FRIGHTFriday - a special late night opening of the museum to explore the art and science of Hope & Fear.
 A night of exciting performances of dance and music, digital installations, film, workshops and interactive exhibits, which will include researchers from across the University.